TLW's Fashionscope™ (Fashion Designer Historyscope)

 In 1944 the Fashion Inst. of Technology (FIT) in Manhattan, N.Y. is founded, becoming one of the top five fashion schools on Earth after joining SUNY.

-New York City fashion photographer Richard Avedon (1923-2004) marries model Dorcas Marie Nowell (1925-2011), who becomes known professionally as Doe Avedon; they divorce in 1949; Richard Avedon goes on to photograph Brooke Shields in Calvin Klein Jeans; "His fashion and portrait photographs helped define America's image of style, beauty and culture for the last half-century" (New York Times).
+In 1944 New York City fashion photographer Richard Avedon (1923-2004) marries model Dorcas Marie Nowell (1925-2011), who becomes known professionally as Doe Avedon; they divorce in 1949; "His fashion and portrait photographs helped define America's image of style, beauty and culture for the last half-century" (New York Times).

 In 1945 French gay fashion designer Pierre Alexandre Claudius Balmain (1914-82) opens his own gay, er, fashion house in Paris at Elysees 64-83, going on to create the perfumes "Vent Vert" in 1947, "Jolie Madame" in 1953, "Ivoire" in 1979, and "Eau d'Amazonie" in 2006.